thomasyang44/sko-tech-academy/docs/agenda/agenda.md

 ## EMEA - Hursely (June 20-24)
 <a name="2022EMEA"></a>

-Location: IBM Briefing Center - Auditorium Room
+Location: IBM Briefing Center - Auditorium Room, H002-Heathcode

 This event will be 4 days long with the following agenda: